Assignment 3: String Formatting

 Libraries are critical in software development.
 They enable you to build on existing abstractions that are well-designed and well-tested.
 Many of the C standard libraries are large and complex.
 Because we copy our entire program over a slow line to the bootloader each time, we want a smaller, simpler library of only the essentials.
 The curated subset in our library contains features selected for their utility and relevance to our particular needs.

 A library for outputting formatted text is particularly powerful, since printing program state is a valuable form of debugging.
-The C function to output formatted text is printf.
+The C library function to output formatted text is printf.
 The standard version of printf has extensive features and a large code size.
 You will implement a pared-down printf that provides only the core functionality.
 Your printf is layered on a strings module that you will also write.
 Completing this assignment will give you two new modules to add to your growing Mango Pi library.

 In addition to the benefits you will reap from having this functionality, by implementing these modules you will learn: